AdobeDocs/platform-learn.en/help/tutorial-website-implementation/analytics.md

 ## Add Variables with Rules

 When you configured the Analytics Extension, you populated the `pageName` variable in the extension configuration.
-This is a fine location to populate other global variables such as eVars and props, provided the value is available on the page before the tags embed code loads.
+This is a fine location to populate other global variables such as eVars and props, provided the value is available on the page before the tag embed code loads.

 A more flexible location to set variables&mdash;as well as events&mdash;is in rules using the `Set Variables` action.
 Rules allow you to set different Analytics variables and events under different conditions.
 For example, you could set the `prodView` only on product detail pages and the `purchase` event only on order confirmation pages.
 This section will teach you how to set variables using rules.